ad-freiburg/ad-blog/content/post/project-bill-of-material-exploration-service.md

 Each BoM entry has a date range associated with it, during which it is considered valid.
 A BoM may change during its lifetime and these changes are recorded using these validity time ranges.
 However, this implies that the parthood connections between materials are not static.
-A material that has been used a year ago might not be used in the current version of the BoM.
+A material that was used a year ago might not be used in the current version of the BoM.

 # 2. Project